spe1020/asknostr/CONTEXT.md

 ## Testing Your Changes

-Use `npm run build` to check for build errors.
+Whenever you modify code, you should test your changes after you're finished.

+To test your changes, run `npm run build`.
+The task is not considered finished until there are no build errors.